withastro/astro/GOVERNANCE.md

 - Once nominated, there will be a vote by existing Core Maintainers (L3 and above).
 - See [vote rules & requirements](#voting) for info on how the vote works.

-### Staff member

-Staff members are employeed by The Astro Technology Company to contribute to the project.
-Not all staff members are core members, and not all core members are staff members.
-In some senses, core is actually a higher tier of permission than staff.

-Staff members are except from the Open Collective Community Awards.

-#### Permissions

-- Access to certain internal discussions and votes
-- A steady paycheck

-#### Responsibilities

-- Being a positive influence on the Astro community
-- Fufilling their responsibilities as a paid contributor.

 ### Steward

 Steward is an additional privilege bestowed to 1 (or more) Core Maintainers.
 The role of Steward is mainly an administrative one.
 Stewards control and maintain sensitive project assets, and act as tiebreakers in the event of disagreements.